 I will be sharing more such switches in my next articles.

 I would like to end this blog with another quote from Anne Marrie Bonneau “we don't need a handful of people doing zero waste perfectly, we need millions of people doing it imperfectly”.

-Preeti Chauhan is an environmentalist, a Climate Reality Leader, a civil engineer with 7+ years of a successful corporate career.
+Preeti Chauhan is an environmentalist, a Climate Reality Leader, and a civil engineer with 7+ years of a successful corporate career.
 She is a zero-waste practitioner and has an undying love for mountains.
-Her keenness to find different solutions for the Himalayan environment issues, she studied Sustainable Environment Management from SIES IIEM, Mumbai and Entrepreneurial Leadership from Naropa Fellowship, Ladakh.
-She believes beyond Reduce, Reuse, Recycle we also need to push for Refuse, Repurpose, Rot and Recover to achieve sustainable zero waste life.
-Currently, she is founder at Little Green World.
+With her keenness to find different solutions for the Himalayan environment issues, she studied Sustainable Environment Management from SIES IIEM, Mumbai, and Entrepreneurial Leadership from Naropa Fellowship, Ladakh.
+She believes beyond Reduce, Reuse, Recycle we also need to push for Refuse, Repurpose, Rot, and Recover to achieve sustainable zero waste life.
+Currently, she is the founder of Little Green World.

 Like what you read?
 Get involved to get weekly notifications about our latest posts, events, podcasts, and more!
 You can also follow us on Instagram for more updates.